namhyung/uftrace/doc/uftrace-record.md

 \--no-event
 :   Disable event recording which is used by default.
 Note that explicit event
     tracing by `--event` option is not affected by this.
+Implies `--no-sched`.

+\--no-sched
+:   Disable schedule event recording which is used by default.

 \--match=*TYPE*
 :   Use pattern match using TYPE.
 Possible types are `regex` and `glob`.